Esshahn/spritemate/README.md

 ## Features (what it currently does)

-* choose one of 16 C64 colors from the color palette
+* choose from the 16 colors of the C64 palette
 * draw pixels on a 24x21 pixel (singlecolor) or 12x21 pixel (multicolor) canvas
 * C64 mode restrictions (number of colors per sprite, global sprite colors)
 * delete, fill, shift left, right, up, down, flip horizontal & vertical